flip4dev/blackbird-retoure/README.md

 ## Caveats

-- Customs documents are not supported.
-Feel free to add them.
+- Customs documents are currently not supported.
 - A response class instead of passing of the Net::HTTP objects (tbd)

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/blackbird-retoure.
+Bug reports and pull requests are welcome on GitHub at https://github.com/flip4dev/blackbird-retoure.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License